 Because I live with choco-holics…

-While the pecan tarts are delicious just as they are, you can take them over the top by introducing a bit of chocolate, which Ella and James strongly advocate for.
+While the maple pecan tarts are delicious just as they are, you can take them over the top by introducing a bit of chocolate, which Ella and James strongly advocate for.
 To appease my two chocolate fiends, I’ll sneak a piece of chopped chocolate—either white or dark—in the tart shells before adding the filling, and then I’ll drizzle the tarts with more chocolate after they’ve cooled.
 This is a very good idea, indeed.

 Even though they’ve been tweaked, these mini maple pecan tarts bring James right back to the Christmases of his childhood.
 Isn’t that the magic of holiday traditions?
 They adapt and evolve along with us, and yet they still have the power to transport us back in time.
 One day my girls might taste these tarts—or a version thereof—and jump right back here, to this moment.
 Wearing matching pajamas in front of the Christmas tree and licking crumbs from their plates.